 - Enter a name, type, and description for your new Security Group.

-- Check the Member Status box to give users added to this Security Group Member access to your community site.
+- Check the Member Status box to give users added to this Security Group Member access to your Thrive Community.

 - Click Save to add the Security Group to the list.